 - Adverse media monitoring: Shell company ownership frequently creates negative media attention, which might signal a customer's risk profile shift.
 As a result, companies should keep an eye out for negative articles in conventional screen and print media, as well as internet sources.

-Financial regulators are making efforts to prohibit the use of shell corporations to launder money in the light of the Panama Papers.
-The Corporate Transparency Act (CTA) was introduced in 2019 in the United States to combat the secrecy associated with shell corporations.
-Companies must declare their ultimate beneficial ownership to FinCEN (Financial Crimes Enforcement Network) when they are formed under the CTA.
+In response to the revelations of the Panama Papers, financial regulators are taking steps to prevent the use of shell companies for money laundering.
+The Corporate Transparency Act (CTA) was established in 2019 in the United States to address the secrecy surrounding shell companies.
+Under the CTA, companies are required to disclose their ultimate beneficial ownership to FinCEN (Financial Crimes Enforcement Network) at the time of formation.
 Beneficial owners, according to the CTA, are natural people who:

 - Control a corporation or a limited liability company in a significant way